 Mark Anthony Cropp told a judge today he wants to clean up from methamphetamine, get his tattoo removed by laser treatment, and turn his life around for his kids.

-Cropp, better known as "Devast8", a nickname inked onto his face in a tattoo that stretches from ear to ear, was sentenced to 10 months imprisonment for a raft of offending at Christchurch District Court this afternoon.
+Cropp, better known as "Devast8", a nickname inked onto his face in a tattoo that stretches from ear to ear, was sentenced to 10 months imprisonment for a raft of offending at the district court in Christchurch on Wednesday.

 He's been in custody awaiting sentence on charges of male assaults female, presenting an imitation pistol, intimidating behaviour, breach of a protection order, caught carrying a meat cleaver "for protection" and a cannabis grinder.

 A candid Cropp told Judge David Saunders that he was bashed by five gang members while in jail.
 It has left him with blindness in his left eye and two fractured ribs.

 Asked what triggered the attack, Cropp said it came after a gang member took a photo of a family member and disrespected it.